Old fashioned peanut butter pie is baked to perfection. It is gooey, peanut buttery and delicious. It is especially good with a drizzle of hot fudge!

 But before you run away to make those pies, please promise me you will give this one a try.
 It is worth the tiny bit of effort for sure!

-- Place pie crust in a pie plate and preheat the oven to 350 F
+- Place pie crust dough in a deep dish pie plate and preheat the oven to 350°F

-- Mix together the sugar, peanut butter, corn syrup and salt until well combined.
+- In a large bowl, mix together the sugar, peanut butter, corn syrup and salt until well combined.

 - Bake for 60-70 minutes until the top is puffed and the middle is almost set.
 If the filling is browning to quickly, you may have to loosely tent with foil about half way through.
 Don't let the foil touch the filling, as it will remove some of the caramelized top.
 (Not that such a thing has ever happened to me.)